Loading baby in 1,2,3,…9 months!

 Tiredness: Pregnancy can be tiring because it is essentially one body growing inside another.
 The process of growing a fetus inside the womb can be exhausting and you may feel fatigued during the first trimester.

 Vaginal Discharge: Vaginal discharge is common among pregnant women.
 The discharge is usually white.
-If a woman’s discharge is yellow in colour or foul in smell, a gynaecologist’s advice is necessary.
+If a woman’s discharge is yellow in color or foul in smell, a gynecologist’s advice is necessary.

 Constipation: One of the most common conditions experienced by women during their first trimester of pregnancy is constipation.
 The digestive system slows down due to the release of high levels of progesterone.